 The coronavirus pandemic has a lot of people wondering what will happen next.
 We can only use our previous economic experiences to understand what this situation would mean for property owners and real estate investors.
-Here’s what real estate investors in Chattanooga TN/GA, Phoenix AZ should expect during the coronavirus pandemic.
+Here’s what real estate investors in Chattanooga TN and surrounding Georgia areas. should expect during the coronavirus pandemic.

 Shift in Demand

 The real estate market is expected to start having fewer buyers and more homes for sale.
 This means that buyers will have the upper hand during real estate negotiations.
 There will be less demand for homes, so the sellers will have to be willing to sell at what the buyers are willing to pay.

 Homeowners may be losing income and might not be able to afford their mortgage payment.
 There may be a surge in distressed properties, which means real estate investors can pick up properties for less than market value.
 They will have more negotiating room when it comes to traditional real estate purchases.
 Housing prices in general will not be increasing, and there will be a lack of demand for new construction homes since pre-existing homes will be readily available.

 This is expected to be a great opportunity for real estate investors because of the increase in distressed home sales.
 The coronavirus pandemic has put an incredible amount of people out of work and incredibly uncomfortable financial situations.
 Selling their house might be the only way out.
 This means they probably won’t haggle much on the price if they aren’t getting many offers.
 These sellers, however, may be a little more emotional than usual, so do take that into consideration while in negotiations.